Mechanized Brigade "Gorizia": History

 On 31 October 1986 the Italian Army abolished the divisional level.
 Brigades, which had until then been under one of the Army's four divisions, came under the direct command of the Army's 3rd or 5th Army Corps.
 Thus the Gorizia came under the direct command of the 5th Army Corps.
 From the disbanded "Folgore" Division the Gorizia received the 53rd Infantry Fortification Battalion "Umbria", in Pavia di Udine, and at the same time ceded the 33rd Infantry Fortification Battalion "Ardenza" to the Mechanized Brigade "Vittorio Veneto".

 After the end of the Cold War the Italian Army began to draw down its forces: first the 63rd Infantry Fortification Battalion "Cagliari" was disbanded on 30 November 1991, followed by the 53rd Infantry Fortification Battalion "Umbria" on 31 March 1993, while the 183rd Mechanized Infantry Battalion "Nembo" was transferred to the Paratroopers Brigade "Folgore" in 1991.
-During the same year the 184th Self-propelled Field Artillery Group "Filottrano" joined the brigade.
+During the same year the 184th Self-propelled Field Artillery Group "Filottrano" replaced the 46th Field Artillery Group "Trento".
 At the same time for traditional reasons the battalions were renamed as regiments without changing composition or strength.
 For the last year of its life the brigades was composed of the following units: